Florida Man Charged in Pacific Palisades Fire

 The presence of 12 fatalities raises the possibility of further enhancements or more severe penalties, though at this stage, the complaint does not explicitly seek the death penalty.

-The case will be prosecuted by the U.S. Attorney’s Office for the Central District of California, with investigators from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), in partnership with the Los Angeles Police Department (LAPD) and Los Angeles Fire Department (LAFD).
+.
+Attorney’s Office for the Central District of California, with investigators from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), in partnership with the Los Angeles Police Department (LAPD) and Los Angeles Fire Department (LAFD).

 Acting U.S. Attorney Bill Essayli, in announcing the charges, remarked: